sav-che/TL-2/README.md

 ## Tips

+- To quickly search through page names (= author names), first type `file:` in the search bar.
+To do so for publication numbers and titles, type `section:`.

+- To use regular expressions in the search, put your query between slashes, e.g. `/Charko[vw]/`

-- Advanced search options including regex are explained here: https://help.obsidian.md/Plugins/Search
+- Othe useful search options are explained here: https://help.obsidian.md/Plugins/Search

 - All official help pages: https://help.obsidian.md/.